 Hi everyone!
 Today’s post is going to cover all things New England!
 Being Boston-born & raised, all of New England feels like home to me.
-From summers swimming along the Maine coast to beach walks in Rhode Island to autumn hikes in New Hampshire to ski days in Vermont to college fun in southern Connecticut, I traverse New England often.
+From summers swimming along the Maine coast to beach walks in Rhode Island to autumn hikes in New Hampshire to ski days in Vermont to college fun in Fairfield, Connecticut, I traverse New England often.
 Growing up in New England has allowed me to see so much.
 Each of the states offers unique scenery and activities, and are all within driving distance of one another.
 If you’ve never been to New England, I highly recommend visiting a few of the states during a road trip!
 And if you have been, or even live in one of these states, I hope this New England bucket list provides you with some new trip ideas!

 Disclaimer: This list doesn’t cover all of New England’s sights, just my personal recommendations!